BetMGM March Madness Promo Code: Marquette vs. Michigan State - March 19

 The over/under, or total, is much simpler.
 You just pick whether the combined score of both teams in this game will be above or below 141.5 when all is said and done.
 Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!

-Plus, there are lots of other ways to play, like game props (will Michigan State make it to 10 points first?), parlays (combining picks from multiple games to multiply your winnings), and more.
-For more details on the many ways you can play, check out the BetMGM website and app.
+There are lots of other ways to bet, too.
+You can wager on game props (will Marquette win the race to 10 points?), parlays (combining picks from different games to multiply your potential winnings), and more.
+For more details on the many ways you can bet, check out the BetMGM app and website.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.

-Please gamble responsibly.
-If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.
+If you choose to gamble, please do so responsibly.
+Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.

-Not all offers available in all areas and are subject to change.
-See the BetMGM website or app for full details, terms, and conditions.
+Please note: Not all offers are available in all areas, and they are subject to change.
+Visit the BetMGM website or app for full details, terms, and conditions.
 You must be 21+ to bet.

 © 2023 Data Skrive.
 All rights reserved.